-You should have enjoyed Mathematics at GCSE level and, in particular, the questions involving algebra.
+You should have enjoyed Mathematics at GCSE and, in particular, the questions involving algebra.
 You should have the confidence and tenacity to work at a problem until you have solved it.
-In addition to these qualities, you are expected to have achieved grade 8 or above at GCSE/IGCSE Mathematics.
+In addition to these qualities, you are expected to have achieved grade 8 or above in (I)GCSE Mathematics.
 Mathematics combines well with all courses at A Level.
-It is essential for anybody wanting to apply for a Mathematics related degree subject.
+It is essential for anybody wanting to apply for a Mathematics-related degree subject.